Modern UX principles revolve around minimalism. The less you notice the design, the better UX you have.

 Choose the colors that you use very carefully, with specifics of different cultures in mind because specific colors or their combinations may have a certain meaning for various cultures.
 Colors help users perform specific actions as well as create the right feel, harmony, and balance.

-Images include not only photos but also videos and animations.
+Quality images include not only photos but also videos and animations.
+If you decide to shop on photos, ensure to take quality photos to modify them accordingly.
 In invisible design, use the images sparingly.
 If you use explainer videos, select the proper flow and speed so the users can comfortably view it without the need to pause.
 Besides, make sure that people or mascots that you use are positive and friendly.

 Typefaces that you choose can also have meanings.
 For minimalistic design, heavy, baroque style typefaces are not something that you should focus on.
 If you are not sure which font to use, stick to sans serifs or simple serifs, which have uniform stroke widths in a regular weight.